How to Plan for Unexpected Home Repairs

 Step One: Defense is the best offense.

 If you don’t already set aside money each paycheck to go into an emergency fund, now is the time to start.
-Some home repairs can be thousands of dollars, and the easiest solution is to pull from a fund that won’t affect your normal living expenses.
-Experts suggest to have three to six months living expenses set aside for emergencies.
+Some home repairs can cost thousands of dollars, and the easiest solution is to pull from a fund that won’t affect your normal living expenses.
+Experts suggest having three to six months of living expenses set aside for emergencies.
 That number can be intimidating, so start with smaller goals – like $250 to $500 – and work your way up over time.

 If you’re getting ready to buy a home, make sure a home inspection is done thoroughly.
-A proper home inspection will let you know if there are any hidden issues that will need fixed.
-You can take that information to have the seller fix them before you move in, negotiate the price to account for those expenses, or pass on the home completely.
+A proper home inspection will let you know if there are any hidden issues that will need to be fixed.
+You can take that information to have the seller fix them before you move in, negotiate the price to account for those expenses or pass on the home completely.

 Step Two: Know what’s covered.

 Some repairs are covered by certain home insurance and/or warranty plans.
 Comb through your policy so you know what repairs would be covered and under what circumstances.
 You might find holes in your policy you want to fix or decide to lower your coverage and put that extra money into your emergency fund.

 Step Three: Learn what resources you can use.

 The worst case scenario is that a major repair is needed, you don’t have an emergency fund, and it isn’t covered by insurance or a home warranty.
 Here are some valuable resources to use when you may need emergency funds.

 - Delay a planned purchase.
 Were you just about to buy a new car, go on vacation, or make a cosmetic repair to your home?
 It hurts, but you should consider delaying those non-emergency payments and deferring the funds to that emergency repair.